-Generally speaking, if a marriage dissolves, the couple involved have 3 options when deciding what happens to superannuation benefits.
+Generally speaking, if a marriage or de facto relationship (heterosexual or same sex) dissolv, the couple involved have 3 options when deciding what happens to superannuation benefits.
 You can:

 - Split a superannuation interest (typically a member’s superannuation account) into two benefits via a ‘payment split’ or an ‘interest split’.
-A payment split means that the super account will be split when it becomes payable (that is, a condition of release is satisfied, such as retirement).
+A payment split means that the super account can be paid (that is, a condition of release is satisfied, such as retirement).
 More typically, an interest split will be used, which means both parties receive a superannuation interest.
 The ex-spouse receiving the new benefit can leave the super interest in the same fund (if super fund rules allow this), or transfer the interest into another super fund.
+If you’re both members of a SMSF the likely option is that one member will transfer his or benefits into another SMSF, or into a large commercial super fund.

 - Flag the benefit and defer decision until another time.
-By flagging the super benefit, this allows a couple to protect each of their interest while waiting for a key event to occur, such as impending retirement.
+By flagging the super benefit, this allows a couple to protect each of their interest while waiting for a key event to occur, such as impending retirement, or where the valuation of an asset (if members of a SMSF) is finalised.
 Upon this key event the exact value of the benefit will be known and the trustee of the super fund can then deal with the super account according to a later agreement made by the couple.

 - Take super into account, but leave untouched.
 In the past, superannuation was treated as a financial resource rather than an asset of the marriage.
 Couples can choose to continue taking this approach, and divvy up other assets of the marriage/ relationship to take into consideration the value of the super account rather than splitting a superannuation benefit.